matloff/R-Style-Guide/README.md

 is unsuitable even for CS majors.
 R users, with generally less sophistication, may find FP to be harder to code.

 So, in many cases, using a loop rather than FP may be RED-der.
+Don't feel that you "must" avoid loops.
+Again, if you browse through your favorite CRAN packages, you'll see lots of loops.

 # Other R Style Guides